tmaestrini/easyGovernance/README.md

 The returned object contains following attributes:

+- `Tenant`: The identifier of the tenant
+- `Validation`The validation results
   - `Baseline`: The Baseline Id
   - `Result`: The test result (aka validation results)
   - `ResultGroupedText`: The test results as text (grouped)
   - `Statistics`: The statistics of the validation
     - `Total`: amount of processed checks in total
     - `Passed`: amount of checks passed (no difference to the baseline)
     - `Failed`: amount of checks failed (with difference to the baseline)
     - `Manual`: amount of checks that need to be examined by an administrator

 ### Configuration baselines